rktjmp/lush.nvim/README.md

 - `:LushRunTutorial`, a more in-depth guide through various ways to apply Lush.
   (`lush_tutorial.lua` in the examples folder).

-*Warning, saving the quickstart and tutorial file may prevent future `git pull` plugin updates from working!, you may have `git restore` to clear any conflicts!
-Sorry!*

 A Lush theme template is avaliable in the examples folder, as well as other examples for various topics (Lightline, dependecy injection, etc).